 Ron Pramschufer: So this may sound a little bit silly, but what exactly is a book proposal?

 Patricia Fry: Well, that isn’t silly.
-A lot of people want to know what a book proposal is, and I tell them that it’s a business plan for your book.
+A lot of people want to know what a book proposal is, and I tell them that it’s a business plan for your book and how to achieve success in any book you want to public, for this learning about how to have success.
 And that’s when I get a scrunched up face.
 A business plan related to writing?
 It just – it does not compute for most people.
 But people need to understand that a book is a product, and your book proposal is your plan for producing and s elli ng your product.

 Ron Pramschufer: Okay, so when do you – like when do you start writing?
 When do you start working on a book proposal?

 Patricia Fry: I recommend that people start the book proposal, write the book proposal first, before they ever start writing the book.
 And this is especially true for nonfiction books.
 And the reason is that you want to make sure that you – well, one reason is that a publisher is going to at some point request that book proposal.
 Even if you aren’t planning to go with a publisher, you want a book proposal for yourself to help you write that book.
 And you want to write the right book.
 And a book proposal can help with that as well.